KoketsoRabothata/Oasisfobyte/README.md

 # Portfolio
 Welcome to my Oasisfobyte intership project.
-I hope my project met all the task specifications and even exceeded some.git
+I hope my project met all the task specifications and even exceeded some.